Central limit theorem for first-passage percolation time across thin cylinders: Introduction

 In all the previous discussions we used undirected first-passage times.
 A directed model is obtained when instead of all paths, one considers only directed paths.
 A directed path is a path that moves only in the positive direction at each step (e.g.\ in $d=2$, the path moves only up and right).
 Let us restrict ourselves to $d=2$ henceforth.
 The directed (site/bond) last-passage time to the point $(n,h)$ starting from the origin is defined as

 where $\Pi(n,h)$ is the set of all directed paths from $(0,0)$ to $(n,h)$.
 Note that all the paths in $\Pi(n,h)$ are inside the rectangle $[0,n]\times [0,h]$.

 The directed last-passage site percolation model in $d=2$ has received particular attention in recent years, due to its myriad connections with the totally asymmetric simple exclusion process, queuing theory and random matrix theory.
 An important breakthrough, due to Johansson~\cite{kj00}, says that when the vertex weights $\go_{\mvx}$'s are i.i.d.~geometric random variables, $L^s_\uparrow(n, n)$ has fluctuations of order $n^{1/3}$ and has the same limiting distribution as the largest eigenvalue of a GUE random matrix upon proper centering and scaling.
 (This is also known as the Tracy-Widom law.)
 Moreover, this holds if we replace $L^s_\uparrow(n,n)$ with $L^s_\uparrow(n,\lfloor \gr n\rfloor)$ for any $\rho \in (0,1]$.
-This continues to hold if one replaces geometric by exponential or bernoulli random variables~\cites{kj01,gtw01}, but no greater generality has been proved.
+This continues to hold if one replaces geometric by exponential or bernoulli random variables~\cites{kj01,gtw01}.
+However universality of this limit result for a general class of vertex weight distributions is still open.

 Since the above result holds for arbitrary $\rho > 0$, one can speculate whether we can actually take $\rho \rightarrow 0$ as $n \rightarrow \infty$, i.e.\ look at directed last-passage percolation in thin rectangles.
-Indeed, the analog of Johansson's result in this setting was proved by several authors~\cites{bs05,bm05,suidan06} in recent years for quite a general class of vertex weight distributions, provided the rectangles are `thin' enough.
+Indeed, the analog of Johansson's result in this setting was proved by several authors~\cites{bs05,bm05,suidan06} in recent years for quite a general class of vertex weight distributions, provided the rectangles are `thin' enough (in particular for $\rho=n^{-(1-\ga)}$ with $\ga<3/7$ when the vertex weights have finite moments of all order).
 This contrasts starkly with our result about the Gaussian behavior of first-passage percolation in thin rectangles.